navining/cuda-raytracing/README.md

-# GPU Ray Tracing Acceleration with CUDA
+# GPU Acceleration of Ray Tracing with CUDA

 ## Resources